Cost to Build a House in Minnesota (2026)

 | Barndominium | $120–$220 | Post-frame/steel shell with finished interior; shop space cheaper. |

 Deep dives on the alternative build types: modular homes in Minnesota, barndominiums in Minnesota, and tiny homes in Minnesota.
+At the top of the market, where the lot's own rules move the budget as much as the finish level does, see luxury home builders in Minnesota.

 Cost by Home Size

-Applying the custom band ($250–$350/sq ft) and the production band ($160–$220/sq ft) to common sizes:
+Applying the production band ($230–$300/sq ft) and the custom band ($300–$450/sq ft) to common sizes:

 | Size | Profile | Production build | Custom build |